If you’re wondering how to pass ACCA Accountant in Business this comprehensive guide will tell you everything you need to know to pass first time.

 Eligible previous qualifications include certain certificates and diplomas, relevant foundation, Bachelor or postgraduate degrees and other professional qualifications.

-Do I have exemption from ACCA Accountant in Business?
+Do I have an exemption from ACCA Accountant in Business?

 Read more: The upside and downside of ACCA exemptions.

 Has the content of ACCA Accountant in Business changed since the name change?

 Nope.
 The ACCA changed the name of all modules to encourage students to approach the exams in whichever order suited them.
 The content for ACCA Accountant in Business hasn’t changed, although there are now more scenario